-THDA expects that the proceeds of the Issue 2021-1 Bonds will be used to: (i) refund certain bonds issued and outstanding under the 1985 General Resolution, the 2009 General Resolution, or the 2013 General Resolution (collectively, the "Prior Bonds"), (ii) finance first lien single-family Program Loans (or participations therein) for single-family, owner-occupied housing (one to four dwelling units); (iii) pay capitalized interest, if any; (iv) pay Costs of Issuance, Underwriters' Fees and other transaction costs; and (v) make a deposit to the Bond Reserve Fund, if required.
-Upon the refunding of the Prior Bonds with a portion of the proceeds of the Issue 2021-1 Bonds, cash amounts related to the Prior Bonds in an amount equal to the principal amount of Issue 2021-1 Bonds used for such refunding will be transferred from the Prior Bonds to the Issue 2021-1 Bonds and used to finance Program Loans.
-See "APPLICATION OF BOND PROCEEDS."
-The terms and conditions of Program Loans, including Program Loans financed with amounts made available by the issuance of the Offered Bonds and the refunding of the Prior Bonds, are described herein under the caption "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans" and in Appendix G.
+THDA expects that the proceeds of the Issue 2021-2 Bonds will be used to: (i) finance first lien single-family Program Loans (or participations therein) for single- family, owner-occupied housing (one to four dwelling units); (ii) pay capitalized interest, if any; (iii) pay Costs of Issuance, Underwriters' Fees and other transaction costs; and (iv) make a deposit to the Bond Reserve Fund, if required.
+The terms and conditions of Program Loans, including Program Loans financed with amounts made available by the issuance of the Offered Bonds, are described herein under the caption "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans" and in Appendix G.

 All Program Loans, or participations therein, to be financed with lendable proceeds of the Offered Bonds will be made in accordance with the then existing Program Loan Procedures of THDA.
 The current Program Loan Procedures are described or otherwise referred to in Appendix G. Nothing in the General Resolution requires that Program Loans be insured or guaranteed or that Program Loans be first lien loans.
 The General Resolution provides that Program Loans to be financed with moneys made available from the issuance of a series of Bonds shall satisfy any restrictions or covenants applicable to such Program Loans as shall be set forth in the related Supplemental Resolution.
-The Issue 2021-1 Supplemental Resolution provides that the Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple in real property located in the State.
+The Issue 2021-2 Supplemental Resolution provides that the Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple in real property located in the State.
 THDA does not intend to use lendable proceeds of the Offered Bonds to purchase Program Loans insured by private mortgage insurance.
-While the Issue 2021-1 Supplemental Resolution provides that all Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans, no assurance can be provided that Supplemental Resolutions adopted for future series of Bonds will not authorize the financing of Program Loans secured by subordinate liens, including without limitation, loans for downpayment and closing cost assistance and home improvement loans.
+While the Issue 2021-2 Supplemental Resolution provides that all Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans, no assurance can be provided that Supplemental Resolutions adopted for future series of Bonds will not authorize the financing of Program Loans secured by subordinate liens, including without limitation, loans for downpayment and closing cost assistance and home improvement loans.